 Tip: As you look for additional children’s books about disability, I encourage you to read Ashia’s guidance about what makes for an empowering versus condescending story about disabled characters.

-One response to “20 children’s books about disability that shatter stereotypes”
+One response to “Children’s books about disability that shatter stereotypes”

 The website is not mine.
 I am a parent and have read many of your blogs which are wonderful.